 Big social problems require big data solutions

-Using real-world data and policy interventions as applications, this Harvard Online course will teach core concepts in data science, economics, and statistics and equip you to tackle some of the most pressing social challenges of our time.
+This Harvard online course teaches core concepts in data science, economics, and statistics and equips you to tackle the pressing challenges of our time.

 What You'll Learn

 The American Dream—the idea that through hard work any child can rise up and achieve a higher standard of living than their parents—is fading: only half of kids today will go on to earn more than their parents did.
 Why has this happened?
 And, how can we reverse the fading of the American Dream?

 “Big data” is often associated with corporations seeking to improve products by collecting data on customers.
 What if we could use big data for social good—to address problems such as the fading American Dream, growing income inequality, or persistent racial disparities?